 Omnichannel marketing has several advantages.
 According to the Harvard Business Review, 73% of consumers are active on multiple channels as they go to make a purchase.
 As the number of channels to interact with your customers increases, the opportunity for lead generation increases.
 Omnichannel orchestrates all of your channel activities for increasing the overall performance of your efforts.
 Because the customer data is unified across all experiences, you will be able to have more insights into their behavior and preferences.
 With this increased customer opportunity and heightened knowledge of behaviors, you will be able to have stronger customer retention, as well as re-attract stagnant or lost customers back into your purchasing funnel.

 The eCommerce industry is changing and becoming something entirely different.
 The digital and brick-and-mortar experience is becoming increasingly more seamless, and customers today have more choices than ever.
 At the end of the day, the main goal should always be to provide your customer with an enjoyable, seamless (end-to-end), connected experience that positively impacts sales and brand loyalty.

 All brands, whether big or small have to engage with customers where they are.
 This means using each individual platform as a unique content funnel.
-Marketing in general will continue to evolve into 2020 and beyond as more insights become available and the customer journey to purchase continues to grow.
+Marketing in general will continue to evolve as more insights become available and the customer journey to purchase continues to grow.
 Consistency and understanding are the two crucial components to creating a successful customer experience.
 Whether you adopt a multichannel or omnichannel marketing approach, keeping these two factors in mind will be the key to your success.